zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 You can use [Azure Private Link](/azure/private-link/private-link-overview) support for managed disks to import or export a managed disk that's internal to your network.
 With Private Link, you can generate a time-bound SAS URI for unattached managed disks and snapshots.
 You can then use that SAS URI to export the data to other regions for regional expansion, disaster recovery, and forensic analysis.
 You can also use the SAS URI to directly upload a VHD to an empty disk from on-premises.

 Private Link can help you restrict the export and import of managed disks so that it occurs only within your Azure virtual network.
-Private Link allows you to ensure that your data travels only within the secure Microsoft backbone network.
+Using Private Link helps ensure that your data travels only within the secure Microsoft backbone network.

-To learn how to enable Private Link for importing or exporting a managed disk, see the [Azure CLI](linux/disks-export-import-private-links-cli.md) or [Portal](disks-enable-private-links-for-import-export-portal.yml) articles.
+To learn how to enable Private Link for importing or exporting a managed disk, see the [Azure CLI](linux/disks-export-import-private-links-cli.md) or [Azure portal](disks-enable-private-links-for-import-export-portal.yml) articles.

 ### Encryption

 Managed disks offer two kinds of encryption.
 The first is server-side encryption, which the storage service performs.
-The second one is Azure Disk Encryption, which you can enable on the OS and data disks for your VMs.
+The second is Azure Disk Encryption, which you can enable on the OS and data disks for your VMs.

 #### Server-side encryption

-Server-side encryption provides encryption at rest and helps safeguards your data to meet your organizational security and compliance commitments.
+Server-side encryption provides encryption at rest and helps safeguard your data to meet your organizational security and compliance commitments.
 Server-side encryption is enabled by default for all managed disks, snapshots, and images, in all the regions where managed disks are available.

 Server-side encryption doesn't encrypt temporary disks unless you enable encryption at the host.
 For more information, see the [Temporary disk](#temporary-disk) section later in this article.